jackdewinter/pymarkdown/docs/extensions/pragmas.md

 outcome, nothing additional is output.

-The second outcome is that there was no pragma command specified, in which case, something similar to the following is output:
+The second outcome is that there was no pragma command specified, in which case, something like the following text is output:

 ```text
 file.md:1:1: INLINE: Inline configuration specified without command.